 Player 1 selects an Area with a Besieged Fortified City.
-First the Besieged Player chooses whether or not to Sally from that City and then the Besieging Player chooses whether or not to Storm that City.
+First the Besieged Player may Sally from that City and then the Besieging Player may Storm that City.
 Then Player 1 selects another Area with a Besieged City.
 This continues until all sieges Cities have been resolved.
 See 8.0 for details.